Birthplace of The Beatles, this city's heart beats with culture and heritage,

 An ideal getaway for a city break, Liverpool boasts the most number of museums and galleries outside of London.
-Home to many music groups, two premier league football clubs and the Aintree Racecourse it's not just for the art lovers, Liverpool is an ideal city break.
+It is a city that is home to many music groups, two premier league football clubs and the Aintree Racecourse.

 - The Beatles Story and The Cavern - Immerse yourself in the story of The Beatles in this incredible celebration with exhibitons, memorabilia, audio guides, photographs and more in this award winning attraction.
 Then why not pay a visit to the The Cavern, billed as the 'most famous club in the world'.
 It's been at the centre of music in Liverpool for over 60 years.